-Dress the kids in their holiday best and get the bribes ready—it’s time to say “cheese!” with Santa!
-Let us ease some of your holiday stress.
+Dress the kids in their holiday best or festive jammies and get the bribes ready—it’s time to say “cheese!” with Santa!
 The big man in red is all over the Bay Area spreading holiday cheer and we’ve gathered a list of the best spots just for you.
+Scroll down for a spot near you!

 Santaland at Macy’s Union Square